-The first people to suspect or know about someone involved in acts of violent extremism, including planned or actual involvement in overseas conflicts, will often be those closest to them: their friends, family and community insiders.
+The first people to suspect or know about someone involved in acts of violent extremism, including planned or actual involvement in overseas conflicts, are often those closest to them: their friends, family and community insiders.

-This project from the University of Huddersfield in partnership with Deakin University, Australia seeks to build on previous Australian-based research to gain new knowledge about the dynamics and barriers to community reporting in the UK, in order to develop new, localised and contextually sensitive understanding of and approaches to community reporting issues.
-Our study replicates the Australian study with a significantly increased sample size.
-It also extends sampling to include a sub-sample of White British community respondents.
+This project, from the University of Huddersfield in partnership with Deakin University in Australia, seeks to build on previous Australian-based research to gain new knowledge about the dynamics and barriers to community reporting in the UK, in order to develop a new, localised, and contextually sensitive understanding of and approaches to community reporting issues.
+It replicates the Australian study with a significantly increased sample size and extends sampling to include a sub-sample of White British community respondents.

-The research methodology and questions will seek to understand and assess the experiences and views of those who would consider sharing concerns about ‘intimate’ others with authorities concerning suspected involvement in extremist activity at home and/or in planning to travel abroad to take part in violent conflicts.
-The study will use qualitative inquiry, with semi-structured in-depth interviews for community respondents and government key informants.
-Community and state professional respondent groups will be drawn from three major metropolitan conurbations at the forefront of Counter-Terrorism policy efforts through the Prevent Strategy.
+The research methodology and questions seek to understand and assess the experiences and views of those who would consider sharing concerns about ‘intimate’ others with authorities concerning suspected involvement in extremist activity at home and/or in planning to travel abroad to take part in violent conflicts.

 - What are the triggers, thresholds, and barriers for when someone would consider reporting?

 - What is the experience of (considering) reporting on an individual who may be involved in violent extremism, from the reporters’ perspectives?

 - What can these insights tell us about how bystander reporting campaigns should be developed, and what approaches might be most successful with particular individuals?

 Bystander reporting to prevent violent extremism and targeted violence: learning from practitioners